NPM Libraries With Bundled Dependencies are a Supply Chain Risk! (and more)

 for esbuild: set bundle: false

-for vite library mode, you can use a plugin like this (opens in a new tab), or configure similar to the webpack example below
+for vite library mode, you can use a plugin like this, or configure similar to the webpack example below

 for webpack, you can set externals config like this: